thomas1242/Tiger-Zone/README.md

  5. Your user password

-##Extra Stuff
+## Extra Stuff
 - With GUI (no client)
     - SFML Dependencies: http://www.sfml-dev.org/tutorials/2.4/
     - use main_with_GUI.cpp instead of main.cpp

 - Test Server

-#Testing
+# Testing
 - Include Test folder showcasing tests
-  - Unit tested couts can be viewed in code
+  ..* Unit tested couts can be viewed in code
-  - GUI as test
+  ..* GUI as test
-  - Server as test
+  ..* Server as test

-#Current Bugs
+# Current Bugs
 - Server connection issue, c++ to Java difficulty